smallsco/mojave/README.md

 ## Download and Install

 ### Mac OS
-* For Mac users, the minimum OS requirement is 10.14 (also called Mojave ... hey Apple, I used the name first!)
+For Mac users, the minimum OS requirement is 10.14 (also called Mojave ... hey Apple, I used the name first!)

+Apple Silicon users: Mojave has not been tested on the M1.
+It won't work natively due to the use of shared libraries that will need to be recompiled - but it should run correctly under Rosetta emulation.
+Let me know if you've tried it!

+#### Mac OS Standard Installation
 * Download the latest version of Mojave from the [Releases](https://github.com/smallsco/mojave/releases) page and extract the zip file into your Applications folder.
 * The first time you run Mojave, you need to **right-click** on the application icon and select the **Open** option from the contextual menu.
 You will be presented with a warning dialog that the application cannot be opened because the developer cannot be verified.
 Click **Cancel**.
 * Then, repeat the previous step.
 This time you will have an option to **Open** from the warning dialog.
 Click **Open** and Mojave will launch.
 You should only have to do this once per update.

 Unfortunately, with each new Mac OS update, Apple makes it increasingly difficult to install and run software that has not been code signed by a member of their developer program.
-If you still have trouble launching the game despite following the above instructions, you can try running it using [LÖVE](https://www.love2d.org) 11.3 directly.
-Follow the instructions for Linux users (ignoring the bit about libcurl), but make sure to download the Mac version instead (the command string will look something like: `/Applications/love.app/Contents/MacOS/love --fused /path/to/mojave`)
+If you still have trouble launching the game despite following the above instructions, you can try running it using LÖVE 11.3 directly via the alternate installation instructions below:

-Apple Silicon users: Mojave has not been tested on the M1.
-It won't work natively due to the use of shared libraries that will need to be recompiled - but it should run correctly under Rosetta emulation.
-Let me know if you've tried it!
+#### Mac OS Alternate Installation
+* You will then need to download and install [LÖVE](https://www.love2d.org) 11.3 for Mac OS.
+* Once you have installed that, you can download the latest version of Mojave from the [Releases](https://github.com/smallsco/mojave/releases) page and extract the zip file somewhere on your computer. **Download the *Linux* version, not the Mac OS version!**
+* Open the `Mojave-x.y.z.love` file to start playing!

 ### Windows
 * For Windows users, the minimum requirement is Windows Vista.
+A 64-bit version of Windows is required.
 * You will need to download and install the [Visual C++ 2017 Redistributable](https://go.microsoft.com/fwlink/?LinkId=746572) package from Microsoft if you don't already have it installed on your computer.
 [Get it here](https://go.microsoft.com/fwlink/?LinkId=746572).
 * Once you have installed that, you can download the latest version of Mojave from the [Releases](https://github.com/smallsco/mojave/releases) page and extract the zip file somewhere on your computer.
-* Open the `mojave3.exe` file to start!
+* Open the `Mojave.exe` application to start playing!

 ### Linux
 * For Linux users, any recent distribution should work.